Log in with user name:

 An ingenious restoration to recover both buildings after the 1953 earthquake lets you see how the church was built on and around the walls and chambers of the temple.
 In the Inca parts of the structure left exposed, estimated to be about 40% of the original temple, you can admire the mortarless masonry, earthquake-proof trapezoidal doorways, curved retaining wall, and exquisite carvings that exemplify the artistic and engineering skills of the Inca.
 Bilingual guides are available for a separate fee.
 A small museum down the hill with an entrance on Avenida El Sol contains a few artifacts from the site but doesn't warrant a huge amount of your time.
 Only entrance to the museum is covered in the Boleto Turístico.
 A separate fee is applied to enter the ruins and the church.
 For S/15 you can buy a ticket that grants you entrance to the Convento Santa Catalina, and Qorikancha's ruins and church.

-Pampa del Castillo at Plazoleta Santo Domingo, Cusco, Peru
+Pampa del Castillo at Plazoleta Santo Domingo, Cusco, Cusco, Peru